 Separable disk-like depth of field August 2017 – a very short post where I came back from Siggraph and seeing “Circularly symmetric convolution and lens blur” by Olli Niemitalo presented as “Circular Separable Convolution Depth of Field” by Kleber Garcia blew my mind so much that I had to implement it myself in Shadertoy for demonstration. 🙂

-General Machine Learning, Data Science and Analysis
+Machine Learning, Data Science and Analysis

 Analyze your own activity data using Google Takeout – music listening stats example January 2020 – how one can “take out” personal data from big internet service providers and then analyze it offline and create cool visual charts.
 Example on creating personal annual music listening stats for Google Play Music.

-Photography concepts in graphics
+Photography concepts in real-time graphics